Circularity and Symmetries of $p$ and $p^{2}$-polygons: Question to deal with in this part of the article

-As $p \geq 5$ is a prime number and every prime number has the only divisors are $1$ and $p$, there exist only three different kinds of equvalence-classes of $p$-polygons, i.e. three different kinds of shapes: \begin{enumerate} \item[$\bullet$] equivalence-classes with $p$ symmetry-axes(socalled regular or star-polygons) \item [$\bullet$]equivalence-classes with $1$ symmetry-axis \item[$\bullet$]equivalence-classes with no symmetry-axis, i.e. equivalence-classes of asymmetrical $p$-polygons. \end{enumerate} We prove the numbers: \begin{enumerate} \item[$\bullet$] $\vert X_p(p) \vert$ of the equivalence-classes with $p$ symmetry-axes \item[$\bullet$]$\vert X_1(p) \vert$ of the equivalence-classes with $1$ symmetry-axis \item[$\bullet$]]$\vert X_0(p) \vert$ of the equivalence-classes with no symmetry-axis \end{enumerate}
+Let $p \geq 5$ be a prime number, then $p$ has the only divisors $p$ and $1$.
+Therefore there exist only three different kinds of symmetry-categories for $p$-polygons: \begin{enumerate} \item[$\bullet$]equivalence classes with $p$ symmetry-axes, (socalled regular or star-polygons) \item[$\bullet$]equivalence-classes with $1$ symmetry-axis, \item[$\bullet$]equivalence-classes of the with no symmetry-axis, i.e. the completely asymmetric polygons. \end{enumerate}